enjoy-digital/litex/doc/casestudies.rst

 Pixel fetcher
 =============

-The pixel fetcher is made up of the address generator, the ASMI reader and the unpacker.
+The pixel fetcher is made up of the address generator, the LASMI reader and the unpacker.

 The address generator is a simple counter that takes one token containing the pair ``(base, length)`` and generates ``length`` tokens containing ``base``, ..., ``base+length-1``.
 It is implemented using a Migen library component (see :ref:`intsequence`).

-Those addresses are fed into the ASMI reader (see :ref:`busactors`) that fetches the corresponding locations from the system memory.
-The ASMI reader design supports an arbitrary number of outstanding requests (which is equal to the number of slots in its ASMI port), which enables it to sustain a high throughput in spite of memory latency.
-The ASMI reader also contains a reorder buffer and generates memory word tokens in the order of the supplied address tokens, even if the memory system completes the transactions in a different order (see see :ref:`asmi` for information about reordering).
-These features make it possible to utilize the available memory bandwidth to the full extent, and reduce the need for on-chip buffering.
+Those addresses are fed into the LASMI reader (see :ref:`busactors`) that fetches the corresponding locations from the system memory.
+The LASMI reader design supports several outstanding requests, which enables it to sustain a high throughput in spite of memory latency.
+This feature makes it possible to utilize the available memory bandwidth to the full extent, and reduces the need for on-chip buffering.

-ASMI memory words are wide and contain several pixels.
+LASMI memory words are wide and contain several pixels.
 The unpacking actor (see :ref:`structuring`) takes a token containing a memory word and "chops" it into multiple tokens containing one pixel each.

 Video timing generator
 ======================